13 best towns and cities to visit in Andalusia, Spain

 Location: Seville

-4. Córdoba – city with the most UNESCO World Heritage Sites in the world (for any city)!
+4. Córdoba, a place with the most UNESCO World Heritage Sites in the world

 Córdoba is a scenic Andalusian city on the shores of the Guadalquivir River and features spectacular examples of Moorish architecture.
 The most famous widely known tourist attraction in Córdoba is Mezquita-Catedral de Córdoba!